snowcatman/Hello-World/Readme.md

 ### Prerequisites

-An 8bit notepad and install python from python.org
+An 8bit Notepad Editor and Install python from python.org

+Like: windows notepad or notepad++
+And Python 3

 ## Running the file / testing it out